valhalla/valhalla/docs/implementation_details.md

 ### Match Result
 `valhalla/meili/match_result.h`

-Each measurement should correspond to a match result.
-The match result tells you which road segment candidate the measurement gets matched or interpolated, the match position on the road segment, and the distance from the measurement to the position, etc. The corresponding state ID is also attached to the result if the measurement gets matched.
+Each measurement corresponds to a match result.
+The match result tells you on which road segment the measurement gets matched or interpolated, the match position, and the distance to the position, etc. The corresponding state ID is attached to the result if the measurement gets matched.
 Since we have stored route search trees to states, so you can find the state with this ID and reconstruct the route with the helpers from `valhalla/meili/match_route.h`.

 ## Map Matcher Factory
 `valhalla/meili/map_matcher_factory.h`

 The map matcher factory can facilitate map matcher creating.
-Pass it the Valhalla configuration and the travel mode, it reads the parameters for the mode and creates the corresponding map matcher for you.
-It also maintains a graph tile reader instance and a candidate query instance, and share the references among all its matchers, so creating a matcher is cheap.
+Pass it the Valhalla configuration and the travel mode, it reads the parameters and creates a map matcher for this mode.
+The factory also maintains a graph tile reader instance and a candidate query instance and shares them among all its matchers.
+Because of the data sharing it is cheap to create a map matcher from a factory.
 Note that both factory and matcher are not thread-safe.